 - Get up-to-date visitor information for Sand Harbor State Park here, including open facilities and visitation guidelines.

-I love the Tahoe East Shore Trail.
-There is a medium sized parking area at the trail head and restroom and picnic facilities.
-The main path of the East Tahoe Trail is paved, but there are lots of other trails, both established and bunny trails that leave from here as well.
+I love the Lake Tahoe East Shore Trail.
+There is a medium sized parking area at the trail head, and restroom and picnic facilities.
+The main path of the East Lake Tahoe Trail is paved, but there are lots of other trails, both established and bunny trails that leave from here as well.
+For the views and colors, this is THE BEST thing to do at Lake Tahoe in any season.

 The shoreline along the East Tahoe Trail is gorgeous and rugged, with the most amazing clear water along the edges.
 There are ample opportunities to pick a boulder and just relax, staring off into the deep blue of Lake Tahoe.
 If you want to do the full East Tahoe Trail, it’s not too long to the south and is totally jaw-dropping.
 If you do the northern leg, it’s much more rugged and even a little stressful (precarious rock clambering), but the southern path crosses a nice bridge and has well maintained trails.